PrioritySoftware/PrioritySoftware.github.io/_sdk/Documents.md

 > AND ORD <> 0;
 > ```
 >
-> The :\$.ORD variable will be passed to the reports.
+> The :$.ORD variable will be passed to the reports.

 ### Executing Reports that will Create the Document